PelionIoT/mbl-docs/Docs/install_mbl_on_device/writing/nxp_evk.md

 <span class="warnings">UNFINISHED.
 DO NOT USE.</span>

-<span class="notes">This process currently uses a micro-SD card, but will be updated in future to explain usage of the on board EMMC</span>
+<span class="tips">This process currently uses a micro-SD card.
+A future release will use the on-board EMMC.</span>

 1. Check the current block storage devices on your PC: